Stauffer's alternative violin design from 1828. That the upper part seems wider than the lower one, is an optical illusion.

 Johann Georg Stauffer

-Johann Georg Stauffer was born on 26 January 1778, in the house Weißgerber No. 44, "At the Holy Trinity" which at that time belonged to the "bürgerlicher Flecksieder" (civil tripe cooker) Leopold Gänsbauer.
+Johann Georg Stauffer was born on 26 January 1778, in the house Weißgerber No. 44, "The Holy Trinity" which at that time belonged to the "bürgerlicher Flecksieder" (civil tripe cooker) Leopold Gänsbauer.

 Because it was located along the Danube, downstream from the inner city, the suburb of Weißgerber was the main residence of Vienna's tanners, butchers, tripe cookers and "Darmwäscher" (intestine washers).